How to migrate a website to WordPress

 So, you’ve decided to migrate your website to WordPress.
 Good choice!
 But, before you do anything else, it’s essential to have a solid plan in place.
 Even with the very best laid plans, there will always be something unexpected, so leave a little contingency for unforeseen factors that might crop up.
 Here’s a quick website migration checklist:

 - Benchmark your current website’s performance and set your objectives for the new website.
 Define what you want to achieve with this website migration.
 If you have a reliable benchmark for where you currently are, you’ll have the baseline to work from.

 - Get your team on board – set up a project team, allocate a project manager, and recruit an internal project sponsor to champion the project.
 Define all the roles and responsibilities.
 Set aside plenty of time in your schedule for the planning process itself.
 It can take a while to get clear on all the details and responsibilities.

-- Identify all the tasks for the migration project and agree on the project timeline.
+- Identify all the tasks for the website migration project and agree on the project timeline.
 Identify critical milestones that must be met.
-Choose the right timing – it’s not a good idea to undertake a website migration during your peak booking period, for example.
+Choose the right timing – it’s not a good idea to migrate your website during a peak booking period, for example.

 - Define any new requirements for the newly migrated website – functionality, forms, data, interactive elements, design changes, URL structure, navigation, etc.

 - Get all stakeholders on board and get them to block out time in their calendars.
 Include anyone who needs to provide or review copy, images, content, etc. Recruit people to help with the testing phase in advance – send calendar invites to secure their time.

 - Design your data backup plan to avoid losing the information contained on your old website.